averov90/Simple-Wi-Fi-Logger/README-eng.md

 <img src="https://github.com/averov90/Simple-Wi-Fi-Logger/raw/master/screenshot_error.jpg" width="256" alt = "Screenshot of the program window with a error">

 For the application to work, you need to give it some permissions, such as access to storage (SD card) as well as location.
+This can be done in the settings of your smartphone in the application details section.
 The program does not transfer this data anywhere - you can be sure of this since its source code is open. *If you need to remove location data from the log, you can do this at the stage of further processing the log (with a parser program).*

 If some of the permissions are not granted, you will see a pop-up message like in the screenshot above.
-The message that appears will list all the permissions necessary for the operation, namely:
+The message that appears will list all the permissions necessary for the operation (but missing), namely:

 1. READ_EXTERNAL_STORAGE
 2. WRITE_EXTERNAL_STORAGE